malepsyche/tech-stacks/README.md

 # Tech Stacks
-- Full fledged guide for initialising and firing up tools such as database management systems, development frameworks, packages and version managers
+- Full fledged guide for initialising and firing up development tools such as database management systems, development frameworks, packages and version managers
 <br>